 The best bars in Los Angeles

 After years of struggling through the pandemic, L.A.’s bar scene has learned to roll with the punches, and there’s always no better time than now (or this weekend) for a good, well-made drink, preferably with a side of good, old-fashioned camaraderie with slightly buzzed strangers.
 After all, bars, like restaurants and public parks, give rise to the sought-after sense of belonging and community that characterizes what sociologist Ray Oldenburg called “third spaces.”
 Right now, L.A.’s drinking scene is back and better than ever, and we’re glad to be back at a busy bar, credit card in hand, hoping to flag down a bartender.
-L.A. might have cozy dives near the beach, happy hours with views of the Hollywood Hills, and plenty of buzzier new watering holes, but if you’re really asking us, here are the 18 best bars in Los Angeles—for any occasion.
-June 2025: Last month, I checked out Daisy Margarita Bar, which comes from the same team behind Mírate, and have updated the Los Feliz bar’s listing to reflect that experience.
+L.A. might have cozy dives near the beach, happy hours with views of the Hollywood Hills, and plenty of buzzier new watering holes, but if you’re really asking us, here are the best bars in Los Angeles—for any occasion.
+July 2025: After a long overdue (and full disclosure, hosted) visit to Death & Company, I’ve updated its listing and revised its ranking from No. 17 to No. 7.
 For more on our editorial policies and ethics, feel free to check out How we review at Time Out.

 4 out of 5 stars